Multiplicity dependence of $\Upsilon$(nS) mean transverse momentum in proton-proton collisions: Spherocity

 \section{Spherocity}

 Event shape observables are commonly used to separate the different geometrical and topological configurations of the final state particles produced in high energy particle collisions.
-As these observables (thrust, broadening, sphericity, etc) are infrared and collinear safe they have been extensively used to tune the parton shower and non-perturbative elements in a variety of Monte Carlo event generators \cite{EventShapes}.
+As these observables (thrust, broadening, sphericity, etc) are infrared and collinear safe they have been extensively used to tune the parton shower and non-perturbative elements in a variety of Monte Carlo event generators \citep{EventShapes}.

-Among the event shape variables, transverse spherocity (from now onwards called spherocity), is defined relative to a unit vector ($\hat{n}$) that minimizes the ratio:
+Among the event shape variables, transverse spherocity (from now onwards called spherocity), is defined relative to a unit vector ($\hat{n}$) that minimizes the ratio \citep{Spherocity}:

+The sum index runs over all charged particles that survive the track selection mentioned in previous section.
 This is a normalized observable, implying the range is between 0 and 1.
 Spherocity is a very useful quantity as it provides valuable information on the final state azimuthal topology of the collision.
 Indeed, events in the lower edge of $S_0$ (0-0.1) are characterized by a back-to-back, pencil-like, structure and are called jetty events.
 On the opposite side, the isotropic events are those with $S_0$ close to unity (0.9-1) and indicate a symmetric distribution of particles.
 Isotropic events are the outcome of soft processes, while the jetty ones are the result of hard events.
+In Pythia 8 isotropic events are associated with a high underlying event activity and, as a consequence, with a large number of MPI.
+The UE activity decreases when spherocity is reduced.

 Figure \ref{FigSpherocity} (left) shows some spherocity distributions for $\Upsilon$(1S) only.
 Specifically, the plot presents the corresponding distributions for low (green), mid (red) and high (magenta) multiplicities.
 For quantitative comparisons, also the mean values of $S_0$ are displayed.
 The $S_0$ curves are computed with the kinematics of the tracks used to assess the multiplicity of the events.
-The figure clearly indicates that the $S_0$ curves are depleted towards larger spherocity values as \ntrack increases.
+The figure clearly indicates that the $S_0$ curves are depleted towards larger spherocity values as \ntrack{} increases.
 This means that for large multiplicity events the probability to have an event with spherocity close to unity grows, so these events are more likely to be classified as isotropic.
 Same behavior is found for $S_0$ distributions corresponding to $\Upsilon$(2S) and $\Upsilon$(3S).